Skip to main content

 Explore this page to learn:

-• where earthquakes are common
+• where earthquakes and tsunamis are more common

 This page is for Australians planning to travel to a destination where earthquakes are common.
 If you're already travelling and need help, see what to do if there's been an earthquake.